 February 19, 1989

 Strong theology and familiarity with Jesus are excellent goals—but as the writer of Hebrews understood, such knowledge is useless if it isn’t applied.
-For this reason, as he approaches the end of his epistle, he issues a powerful call to action, urging his readers to set aside spiritual lethargy and spur each other on toward greater faith, hope, and love.
-In this lesson, Alistair Begg takes us through five specific behaviors that we must embrace if we wish to partner together in living Christ-centered lives.
+For this reason, as he approached the end of his epistle, he issued a powerful call to action, urging his readers to set aside spiritual lethargy and spur each other on toward greater faith, hope, and love.
+In this message, Alistair Begg takes us through five specific behaviors that we must embrace if we wish to partner together in living Christ-centered lives.

 19Therefore, brothers,3 since we have confidence to enter the holy places by the blood of Jesus, 20by the new and living way that he opened for us through the curtain, that is, through his flesh, 21and since we have a great priest over the house of God, 22let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 23Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 24And let us consider how to stir up one another to love and good works, 25not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.